axiros/bashenv/README.md

 [![Build Status](https://travis-ci.org/axiros/bashenv.svg?branch=master)](https://travis-ci.org/axiros/bashenv)

-This sets up enviroments with some bash helper features plus [conda](https://anaconda.org/) based package management.
+This sets up enviroments with some bash helper features plus [conda](https://anaconda.org/) package management.

 From any Unix environment with only wget or curl you can define the tools you need in a config file, then start an installer producing the intended environment...